 Nordheim is a tiny city located in the state of Texas.
 With a population of 334 people and just one neighborhood, Nordheim is the 979th largest community in Texas.
-Nordheim has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Nordheim has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Nordheim is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Nordheim is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Nordheim who work in office and administrative support (20.00%), healthcare suport services (10.00%), and teaching (10.00%).